padmakarkotule/python-101/docs/Django_UI/Django_UI.md

 This section show some basic of adding html, css files for backend specific services.
 E.g. we will add account(login, logout) specific code.

+Create separate folder for each service and within service specific folder create separate file for each component.